qianyilun/soap-wsdl-server/readme.md

 ### Find server

-As mentioned before, `http://localhost:9163/SOAPExample/services/SoapClass` is the end point (default URL in server testing environment) that client will use.
+As mentioned before, `http://localhost:9163/SOAPExample/services/SoapClass` is the end point (a default URL in server testing environment) that client will use.
 Therefore, we need to replace `localhost:9163` to server's actual `IP address` and `port number`.
-For example, `192.168.0.13:8080` is the one that server uses.
+For example, `192.168.0.13:8080` is the one that server uses in my machine.
 Therefore, client will connect to server using end point `http://192.168.0.13:8080/SOAPExample/services/SoapClass`.
-Then in client, the Java class will be created by the following code.
+Then in client, the Java class will be setted by the following code.
 ```java
 _endpoint = "http://192.168.0.13:8080/SOAPExample/services/SoapClass";
 ((javax.xml.rpc.Stub)soapClass)._setProperty("javax.xml.rpc.service.endpoint.address", _endpoint);
 ```
 ### Calculate RTT

-Because we need to calculate the RTT, client will calculate how long the request takes from sending to receive a response.
+Because we need to calculate the RTT, client will calculate how long the request takes from sending to receiving a response.
 It will capture current client's system time.
 Milliseconds is used for calculating convenience.

 ```java
 long startTimeInMillis = System.currentTimeMillis();